ryanspletzer/ryanspletzer.github.io/_posts/2023-04-02-why-not-both.md

 Ask yourself this: even if it's a 5-10% use case that you feel should not be supported, think about the disproportionate amount of time you spend continuously re-justifying to yourself and your stakeholders why you don't support that 5-10% use case, when if you just did, you'd avoid this entirely and move on to other more value-added work.
-I'm willing to be that use case for 5-10% of the population is eating up _more_ than 5-10% of your time talking about it.
+I'm willing to bet that use case for 5-10% of the population is eating up _more_ than 5-10% of your time talking about it.

 Try this "[Why Not Both?](https://knowyourmeme.com/memes/why-not-both-why-dont-we-have-both)" thought process in your